pydjinni/pydjinni/docs/introduction.md

 The `package` subcommand builds and packages distributable artifacts for the specified platforms.

-The following commands produce both an Android Archive (AAR) and Swift package for iOS and macOS:
+The following commands produce both an Android Archive (AAR), a Swift package for iOS and macOS and a NuGet for Windows:

 ```
 pydjinni package aar android